-The parties recognize that optimum school facilities for both students and teachers are desirable to insure the high quality of education that is the goal of both the Association and the Board.
-It is also acknowledged that the primary duty and responsibility of the teacher is to teach and that the organization of the school and the school day should be directed toward insuring that the energy of the teacher is primarily utilized to this end.
+The parties recognize that optimum school facilities for both students and educators are desirable to ensure the high quality of education that is the goal of both the Association and the Board.
+It is also acknowledged that the primary duty and responsibility of the educator is to teach and that the organization of the school and the school day should be directed toward ensuring that the energy of the educator is primarily utilized to this end.

 |Grade level||class size|